Diana & Charles

 The institution read this as dangerous.
 It was dangerous - to the institution.
 She was showing the public what a person inside the institution actually felt.
 The institution's authority depends on that never being shown.

-The Divorce and After
+The Divorce and Its Meaning

 ---